Our Grantee Partners

 Thus emerged our new understanding of community-based leadership.
 Inspired by what we witnessed on the ground, we committed to funding more organizations with a comprehensive, holistic vision of civic leadership development, whose work is aimed at fundamentally shifting how political power is distributed and exercised.

-Today, we are proud to fund five civic leadership development programs that feature community-based recruitment of reflective leaders, preparation for a broad range of roles in the political sector, the cultivation of shared values and political analysis, and a deep commitment to shifting who controls key levers of power.
+Today, we are proud to fund civic leadership development programs across the country that feature community-based recruitment of reflective leaders, preparation for a broad range of roles in the political sector, the cultivation of shared values and political analysis, and a deep commitment to shifting who controls key levers of power.

 MEET OUR GRANTEE-PARTNERS